 Contact Our Employment Law and Class Action Attorneys in Nashville

 Every worker deserves to be paid fairly for their labor, including you.
 That includes full pay for all the hours you worked.
-If you’ve been illegally denied overtime pay in Nashville, the Employment and Consumer Law Group can help you demand the money you deserve.
+If you’ve been illegally denied overtime pay in Nashville, the Employment and Commerce Law Group can help you demand the money you deserve.

 Our in-depth knowledge and experience with unpaid overtime cases and class-action lawsuits make us the ideal firm to handle your claim.
 You can count on our Nashville employment attorneys to treat you with dignity, respect, and compassion throughout the claims process.
 Get your free initial consultation by calling our office or visiting our contact page today.